-My approach is ideal for gifted children, adolescents, and adults who are twice exceptional or multi-exceptional because we work together to look beyond “disability” to identify and integrate the strengths and benefits that accompany twice-exceptionality and neurodiversity, thus fostering healthy intrinsic esteem and mental health.
+My approach is ideal for gifted children, adolescents, teens and adults who are twice exceptional (2e) or multi-exceptional because we work together to look beyond “disability” to identify and integrate the strengths and benefits that accompany twice-exceptionality and neurodiversity, thus fostering healthy intrinsic esteem and mental health.

 When I begin my counseling work with gifted people, we look closely at the lives they are living and discuss the lives they wish to create for themselves.
 We examine life circumstances and challenges and work together to address the realities and impacts of gifted characteristics, gifted intensities, gifted perfectionism, gifted sensitivities, gifted asynchrony, gifted personality development, and gifted existential dilemmas.
 For gifted children, this process happens though play, art, experiential methods, and talk, depending on the child’s nature and interests.
 For gifted teen and adult clients, this process happens through talk, experiential means, and art, depending on their natures and interests.
 For gifted family counseling, this process happens through experiential methods and talk.

 My counseling knowledge stems from my own giftedness and intellectual and creative interests, which are wide-ranging and polymathic.
-I completed a top-tier, CACREP-accredited Counseling Psychology and Counselor Education graduate program.
+With honors, I completed a top-tier, CACREP-accredited Counseling Psychology and Counselor Education graduate program.
 I also maintain longstanding supervisory and mentor relationships and have trained intensively with a renowned psychological theorist.
 I bring gifted self-awareness and gifted authenticity to my work.
 And yet, and because of this grounded gifted gravitas, my work with gifted clients of all ages is free to be light, strengths-based, and progressive.

 Under the right circumstances, and with an experienced and skilled gifted counseling practitioner, gifted children, gifted adolescents, gifted teens, gifted adults, and gifted families can all deeply benefit from gifted counseling services.
 Finding the right therapeutic match at the right time is as crucial as finding the right educational or workplace environment.